Qantas Points Club now comes with a range of additional perks

 One feature of the Qantas Points Club that I'm particularly excited about is the ability to earn status credits on Qantas Classic Reward flight bookings.
 The ability to earn status credits is exclusive to Points Club Plus members, and it effectively represents a shortcut to elite Qantas Frequent Flyer status.

-Note that status credit earn will only apply to Qantas-marketed classic flight rewards bookings.
+To earn Status Credits on Classic Reward flights, you must be a member of Points Club or Points Club Plus at the time of flying.
+Status credit earn will only apply to Qantas-marketed classic flight rewards bookings.
 This means that reward flight bookings with Oneworld partner airlines and Emirates are excluded.